A List of Payment Methods That Support Recurring Payments.

 How do subscriptions work?

 A business or vendor provides customers access to their product or service and charges a payment in exchange.
 The payment is often recurring in nature and is automatically charged.
 When payments are automatically charged on a recurring basis then that also means that there is a schedule behind them.
+The schedule and amount of payment to be charged depends on the subscription plan and duration.
+Subscriptions payments are also commonly known as recurring payments, and the two terms are used interchangeably (the difference between the two is discussed later in this article).
+Subscription payments can be charged until the customer withdraws permission or cancels the subscriptions.

 Setup of a subscription business